chilammps/Ovito/README.txt

  - Added a file importer for NetCDF files.
 Code was contributed by Lars Pastewka.
  - Added more input variables to the 'Compute property' and 'Expression select' modifiers (e.g. reduced particle coordinates and simulation cell size).
+ - It's now possible to load a sequence of files with each file containing multiple frames.
+To do this, import the first file from the sequence, activate the option "File contains multiple timsteps", finally open the "Frame sequence" panel and change the wildcard pattern to include the '*' placeholder character again.
  - Fixed bug in CFG file importer, which did not read triclinic simulation cells correctly.
  - Fixed shader compilation error on OpenGL 2.0 systems and some other OpenGL related issues.